Diamond lizardfish: Information

 The diamond lizardfish has been found within marine environments within reef-associated areas.
 This species lives generally in the depth range of 2 – 35 m.
-The species is native to the subtropical climate.
 The maximum recorded length of the diamond lizardfish as an unsexed or male was about 33 cm (1.1 ft) long.
 The common length of this species is about 20 cm or 8 inches.
 It is commonly identified by the dark red stripes on its back.
 The diamond lizardfish is commonly found in shallow, inshore waters, and is known to prefer to stay on hard surfaces rather than sandy bottoms.
 It also can be found in reef areas and also goes into open shelf water as deep as 90 m.
 This species is edible and has been recorded to taste relatively good, but it is not commonly eaten.
 The diamond lizardfish is occasionally caught with artisanal gear used by humans.
 This species serves as no threat to humans.
 This species cannot be kept in an aquarium or traded for commercial usage.